-The Residential grant provides financial support with accommodation costs for learners aged 16+ who are attending a full time further education course at Askham Bryan or Newton Rigg College.
+The Residential Support Fund provides financial support with accommodation costs for learners aged 16+ who are attending a full time further education course at Askham Bryan or Newton Rigg College.

 In order to qualify you must meet the following criteria:

-- The grant is means tested on household income.
-In order to qualify for any assistance the annual household income must be below £30,000.
-The maximum grant available this year is £3,458 and the minimum is £1,152.
-The grant awarded will not cover the full cost of the accommodation and you are therefore required to pay the balance, the remainder can be paid in four instalments over the academic year.
+The grant awarded will not cover the full cost of the accommodation and you are therefore required to pay the balance, the remainder can be paid in instalments over the academic year.

 Residential grants are awarded on a first come, first served basis.
-The closing date for applications is usually the end of July each year.
-The application forms for residential grants for both students aged 16-18 and 19+ can be found at the foot of this page.
+The closing date for applications is the end of July each year when all applications will be reviewed and a decision will be made in writing to you soon after.

 We may be able to offer full time students free transport to and from College.
 For further information contact Student Support Services in York on 01904 772201 or Reception at Newton Rigg on 01768 893400.